unige-biochem/nemo/README.md

 ## 👋 Hello !

 Welcome to **NEMO**, the **Nematics and Morphology Image Analysis Toolkit**.

-This toolkit is designed to provide efficient and modular image analysis tools, enabling the study of nematics and morphological features through a combination of customizable scripts and batch processing capabilities.
+This toolkit is designed to provide efficient and modular image analysis modules, enabling the study of nematics and morphological features through a combination of customizable scripts and batch processing capabilities.

+Fully developed in Python, NEMO reads hyperstack TZCYX .tif(f) files, and performs:

+- Mesh segmentation
+- Mesh curvature and thickness measurements
+- Projection onto mesh
+- Nematic order quantification
+- Topological defects characeterisation

+on:

+- Planar surfaces
+- Curved surfaces
+- Bulk volumes

+The output consists of a folder structure containing the raw data and result figures, customisable and loadable by the user at any step in the pipeline.

 It has been tested on both Apple (MacBook Pro 16-inch, 2023) and Windows (Analysis PC @Roux Lab).

+I am actively developing this pipeline, with new commits adding/changing modules in the backend.
+If you come accross any issue, don't hesitate to post a GitLab issue or email me (konstantinos.andreadis@unige.ch) !

 ---